-- Usertoken: HubSpot first looks at the contact's usertoken to see if it should be merged with an existing contact.
-The usertoken is the cookie that HubSpot stores in the visitor's browser when they visit your page with the HubSpot tracking code on it.
+When a new contact is added to HubSpot through a form submission, HubSpot first looks at a contact's usertoken to see if it should be merged with an existing contact.
+The usertoken is the hubspotutk cookie that HubSpot stores in a visitor's browser when they view a page that includes your HubSpot tracking code.

-- Email address: HubSpot will look for a matching value in the Email property.
-If a contact exists with the same email address as the one being added, new contact information will be added to the existing contact record.
+When a new contact is added through import, form submission, or API, HubSpot will look for a matching value in the Email property.
+If a contact exists with the same email address as the one being added, the new contact information will be added to the existing contact record.

-For example, if you import a list of contacts that includes email addresses already associated with existing contacts in HubSpot, the imported information will overwrite or be added to information on the existing contact record.
+For example, if you import a list of contacts that includes any email addresses already associated with existing contacts in HubSpot, the imported information will be added to the existing contact record.